 As a matter of real estate law, anything that is a fixture is presumed to stay unless otherwise stated.
 This means lighting fixtures, blinds, etc… are presumed to stay.

 But often, in a real estate contract, you will agree to leave behind certain appliances or pool equipment as well.
 Make sure you leave what you have contractually agreed to have stay behind and it is readily available for the buyer to see.

 Often a home buyer may spell out in a contract that they want certain items removed.
 Maybe a refrigerator, washer or dryer because they have their own they are bringing.
 Or, maybe they asked for the stack of firewood to be removed.

 It is not unheard of a buyer asking an above ground pool to be removed as well.
 The list can be endless of items you may normally leave with a sale but the buyer wants them gone.

-Whatever it is, make sure it is removed by the final walk thorough.
+Whatever the item is, make sure it is removed by the final walk thorough.

 #5 Complete Necessary Repairs

 If a repair on your part is negotiated with a buyer make sure all repairs are completed by the closing.
-Don’t forget to keep your receipts as well and turn them over to the buyer.
+Don’t forget to keep your receipts as well and turn any pertinent paperwork over to the buyer.

 #6 Maintain Your House

 From the time you get your home under agreement, to the day you close, it could end up being a couple of months.
 It is expected you maintain the home right up to closing day.